greener-group/GB99dms/README.md

 ## Training

 Training was carried out with Julia 1.8.5, Molly commit 7ea9481, Enzyme commit 2ccf4b7 and CUDA commit 654870d42 on the `vc/atomics` branch.
-Since then a more stable setup has been found and Julia 1.9 with Molly 0.17.0 (which installs Enzyme 0.11.2 and CUDA 4.2.0) should work.
+Since then a more stable setup has been found and Julia 1.9 with Molly 0.17.0, which installs Enzyme 0.11.2 and CUDA 4.2.0, should work.

 The [grads.jl](https://github.com/greener-group/GB99dms/blob/main/grads.jl) script runs a simulation and calculates the gradient of the loss (based on residue-residue distance match to explicit solvent data) with respect to each of the force field parameters.
 See the file for the options.